kiwapp/Kiwapp_Gulp_file/README.md

     $ gulp
     ```

-- Launch production build with a version number (this command line will build a .zip file with the resource under the build folder)
+ - Launch a production build, commit, tag it and build

     ```shell
+    $ gulp prod
+    ```

+- Launch a build with a version number (this command line will build a .zip file with the resource under the build folder)

+    ```shell
     $ gulp prod --version 1.0.1
     ```

-- Launch the dev build
+or

      ```shell
-    $ gulp dev
+    $ gulp build --version 1.0.1
     ```

 - Launch the dev build with the watcher and the livereload on the sources